 - Tony Caldanaro: CATS Director; System Admin – x3719, Young 201W

 - Steve Davis: Associate Program Director; Windows System Admin – x6328, Bass Hall 108

 Why are we here?

-The “CATS of Science” are an agile, dynamic, proactive, progressive, innovative and fun IT team (decentralized) charged with supporting the high-end needs of the faculty, students, and staff in the Sciences, Engineering, and Mathematics (Divison 3) at Smith College.
-Division 3 (Div3) has need of rather specialized technologies to support their academic mission.
-Whether it’s software to design and stress-test a bridge truss, control systems to operate a nuclear magnetic resonance spectrometer, desktop and server-based tools for statistical analysis, or workstations for teaching the next generation of computer scientists, our job is to support the distinctive needs of scholarship, research, teaching, and learning in this quadrant of the campus.
+The “CATS of Science” are an agile, dynamic, proactive, progressive, innovative and fun IT team (decentralized) charged with supporting the high-end needs of the faculty, students, and staff in the Sciences, Engineering, and Mathematics at Smith College (Division 3 or Div3).
+The STEM fields have need of rather specialized technologies to support their academic mission.
+Whether it’s access to big data, software to design and stress-test a bridge truss, control systems to operate a nuclear magnetic resonance spectrometer, desktop and server-based tools for statistical analysis, or workstations for teaching the next generation of computer scientists, our job is to support the distinctive needs of scholarship, research, teaching, and learning in this quadrant of the campus.
 CATS is also charged with developing introductory and advanced lectures, tutorials and/or short courses in the use and application of scientific computing in the context of undergraduate science and engineering education.